JiamingWen/ABoVE_NEE_seasonality/README.md

 3. **Model Evaluation**:
     - Convert NEE surface flux or remote sensing fields to concentration space
+        - convert_flux_to_concentration.py (recommended memory: 100-150 GB)
+        - convert_variable_to_concentration_bymonth.py: sometimes require large memory; calculate at monthly basis; if added together for each year, the results are equal to convert_flux_to_concentration.py
+        - convert_flux_to_concentration_only_seasonal.py: replacing the original fields with mean seasonal cycle
     - Calculate correlation between modeled and observed CO2 enhancement/drawdown

 4. **Seasonality Analysis**:
     - Extract seasonal variations of NEE and remote sensing datasets
+        - extract_seasonal.py
+        - extract_seasonal_multiyear.py
     - Calculate multiyear average of seasonality

 5. **Other scripts for additional analyses**: